Baby turtles at Sukamade sign of better conservation efforts in Indonesia

 “Over the years, everyone has increased awareness of the conservation issue.
 We all know that sea turtles are an endangered species now.”

-WWF says there is a “strong outlook” for turtles in Indonesia, with conservation programs like Sukamade a key priority for the national government.
+WWF says there is a “strong outlook” for turtles in Indonesia, with conservation programmes like Sukamade a key priority for the national government.

 The delicate balance of life and death for turtles is clear, but especially comes into perspective as the baby turtles make their dash to the waves.